sunshine027/learn-django/chapter05/README.rst

 3. A shotcut: render()

 It’s a very common idiom to load a template, fill a context and return an HttpResponse object with the result of the rendered template.
 Django provides a shortcut: render.
-So rewritten index view like:
+So we can simplify index view like:

 ::